pytroll/pyspectral/doc/rayleigh_correction.rst

 In case you want to bypass the reading of the sensor response functions or you have a sensor for which there are no RSR data available in PySpectral it is still possible to derive an atmospheric correction for that band.
-All what is needed is the effective wavelength of the band, given in micrometers (:math:`\mu m`).
+All that is needed is the effective wavelength of the band, given in micrometers (:math:`\mu m`).
 This wavelength is normally calculated by PySpectral from the RSR data when passing the name of the band as above.